 When I first started riding and racing, I tried the head tipped posture, like many others were doing at the time.
 I found that I didn’t like the vague and imbalanced feeling.
 So, I adopted the eyes level style.
 On a side note, this is also when I noticed that the riders who rode with their head tipped, had a lot higher incidence of crashes than those who rode with heads/eyes level.

 Fourth, Notice the YELLOW lines showing the relationship between the main points.

 The next example of athletic competition is the ice skater.
 Notice the four key point as they, are shown here.
 You will see that they are, for the most part, exactly the same as the snow skier.

 The third example is of a water skier.
 This was taken from a professional’s training manual.
-The four point were added by me.
+The colored lines were added by me.
 Notice that once again the four point are basically the same as the previous two examples.
 Before I found motorcycle road racing, I was serious considering going into pro Slalom water ski competition.

 For the fourth example, I like to use, is a surfer.
 Once again notice all four key point are relatively the same as all the previous examples.

 The concepts used by athletes is also commonly used in the animal kingdom.
-In this example you can see that the same four points apply to a running big cat.
+In these examples you can see that the same four points apply to a running animals.

 Even in this silly photoshopped picture (ignore the rider LOL) you can see the same four points.

 In the photos above, all the examples they were moving their center of mass into the direction of the turn and all the examples had their eyes level with the horizon.